Neath Roman Fort

 The south-west gateway ruins stand behind railings on the Neath Abbey Road.
 The south east gateway stands at the corner of Roman Way next to a railway embankment.
 A section of ramparts can be seen on the playing fields of Dwr-y-Felin school.

 The fort was in the news in recent years when an archaeological dig took place in the playing fields.
 Archaeologists uncovered parts of a 1st century building, with ramparts and a defensive tower, as well as 7 bread ovens.
-They also found an unusual palisade trench which may have been used to support a lifting mechanism.
+They also found an unusual palisade trench that may have been used to support a lifting mechanism.

 About Neath Roman Fort